 Current volunteering opportunities

-If you volunteer with the Leukaemia Foundation of Queensland you will be making a positive difference to the lives of patients with blood cancer, as well as to our research to find improved treatments and cures.
+If you volunteer with the Leukaemia Foundation you will be making a positive difference to the lives of patients with blood cancer, as well as to our research to find improved treatments and cures.
 Your time, skills and technical knowledge are highly valued and can be of enormous benefit to your community.
 Volunteering also means you’ll meet new people, gain experience and have fun!

 Types of volunteering